AkashDeore15/AkashDeore15/README.md

 I'm a Software Developer and seasoned Information Technology Engineer from India, currently expanding my horizons with a Master's in Computer Science at the New Jersey Institute of Technology (NJIT), USA.
 I am an experienced software engineer with over 2.5 years in Identity and Access Management (IAM) and Governance, with hands-on experience in software development and testing methodologies, tools, and techniques.
 Skilled in collaborating with cross-functional teams, contributing to various projects, and ensuring product quality through rigorous testing and debugging.

 - 🔭 I’m currently working on an Operating Systems Project of developing a CPU Scheduling algorithm simulator.
-- 🌱 I’m currently learning Automated Testing, Responsive Web Designs and CI/CD.
+- 🌱 I’m currently preparing for the ISC2 Certified Cloud Security Professional (CCSP) Certification Exam .
 - 🤔 I’m looking for help with a Software Development Summer Internship 2025.
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I love freezing moments through my sketching.